zamazan4ik/awesome-pgo/article/article.md

 ### C#

-Microsoft few years ago started investing into the PGO implementation in C#.
+Microsoft few years ago started investing in the PGO implementation in C#.
 Unfortunately, due to lack of C# experience from my side, I cannot say much about the quality of this implementation, traps and nuances.
-Instead, I will share with you some interesting from my point of view articles and links about PGO state in C# for further reading:
+Instead, I will share with you some interesting from my point of view articles and links about the PGO state in C# for further reading:

 * [Dynamic PGO in .Net 6](https://gist.github.com/EgorBo/dc181796683da3d905a5295bfd3dd95b).
 By the way, the article author, [EgorBo](https://gist.github.com/EgorBo), is an expert in C# PGO implementation.
 So probably you can ask him for more details directly!
 * [PGO improvements in .Net 7](https://petabridge.com/blog/dotnet7-pgo-performance-improvements/)